base-org/web/apps/base-docs/tutorials/docs/1_event-gate-nouns.md

 ### Setting up the Template

-Start by using [An Onchain App in 100 Components] as a template.
+Start by using the [Onchain App Template] as the foundation of your app.

 Clone your copy of the repo, install dependencies, and check that it works.